kohian/NYC_UBER_project/README.md

 The scaler is fit on training data only and reused during inference.

+## Experiment Tracking

+Training runs are tracked with MLflow.

+MLflow is used to log:

+- model type
+- selected lag features
+- model hyperparameters
+- number of targets
+- input feature size
+- overall MAE
+- overall RMSE
+- overall MAPE
+- run metadata such as run ID and artifact path

+The project uses MLflow to make training runs easier to compare and to connect model results with saved GCS artifacts.

+The saved artifacts remain in GCS, while MLflow provides experiment tracking and run-level metadata.

 ## Artifact Saving

 Each training run saves artifacts to GCS.